 Depending on the make and model of compressor, finding replacement flapper valves for an older compressor can be a real challenge.
 You can, if needs be, make your own using spring steel and the old one as a template.

-Compressor Pressure Valve Failing
+Compressor Pressure Valve Failing.

+A compressor pressure valve failing is harder to diagnose.
 When the compressor piston is moving into the compression stroke, the intake valve gets closed by the increasing air pressure in the cylinder, and, almost simultaneously, the pressure valve is blown open.

 The pressure valve allows the compressing air into the air line running from the pump head into the tank.
 If this valve has failed, air will flow into the line to the tank, but as soon as the piston moves into intake cycle, air will still flow into the piston from the intake valve, but it will also back up the line from the tank into the piston bypassing the pressure valve or flapper.
 The air cycling back and forth will not allow pressure build in the tank past a certain point.